bnoazx005/TDEngine2/README.md

 #### Visual Studio (Win32)<a name="vs-win32"></a>

-For now we support only Visual Studio 2017 and higher versions.
+For now we support Visual Studio 2017 and higher versions.

 To build all the projects use scripts that were specially prepared for that tasks.
 For Windows users there are two batch scripts **prepare_build_generic_win.bat** and **prepare_build_vs2017_win32.bat**.
 The first one is common